Gunpla Build - Zeta Gundam Ver. Ka (Intro Part 2)

 The hands were enlarged to their limit while maintaining a size that enabled transformation.
 It's a Zeta Gundam with unusual design modifications, and I think people will find it interesting

-For example, consider this CG art from Gundam Battle Operation 2:
+Here is the CG art from Gundam Battle Operation 2:

-And here’s a shot of the hands on the original Master Grade, which are just standard sized holding hands:
+Furthermore, here is a shot of the hands on the original Master Grade, which are just standard sized holding hands:

 The hands on the Real Grade kit are basically the same, so this MG is not some sort of one-off.
 Most Zeta kits seem to use normal sized hands

+Granted, these are just two examples, but it wouldn’t be hard to find others as well.
 I’m excited by the fact that the Ver Ka kit recreates all these classic flourishes.
 Perhaps it will change my opinion of the Zeta for the better.

 Chest Slope